xtuml/bridgepoint/src/org.xtuml.bp.doc/Reference/MASL/MASLConversionGuide/MASLConversionGuide.md

 file or a folder containing one or more ```<other domain>.int``` files in the local project's [Dependencies project preferences](../../UserInterface/xtUMLModeling/Preferences/ProjDependencies.html).

-When a folder dependency is specified, all MASL files under the folder are parsed as part of the local project's validation process.
+When a folder dependency is specified, all MASL `*.int` files directly under the folder are parsed as part of the local project's validation process.

 #### Inter-Project References and MASL